Kaciras/icodec/README.md

 TODOs:

-* Could it be possible to remove HEIC encoder dependency on pthread, or limit the number of threads?
+* Could it be possible to remove HEIC & VVIC encoder dependency on pthread, or limit the number of threads?
-* vvenc cannot be compiled with Emscripten.
+* Cannot specify vvenc & vvdec paths for libheif build.

 Rnn tests: